ruby-hyperloop/hyperloop-js/README.md

 **Note** Hyperloop is dependent on React and JQuery.

+See [VERSIONS](https://github.com/ruby-hyperloop/hyperloop-js/blob/master/VERSIONS.md) for the version numbers of the included Gems.

 ## How to use

 First add React, JQuery, `hyperloop.js` and `opal-compiler.js` to your HTML page: